 For the same product or service, you can even have more than one persona.

-21 ways to do the actual analysis
+21 ways to do the actual target audience analysis

-Generally there are 2 broad ways for doing a thorough audience analysis:
+Generally, there are 2 broad ways for doing a thorough audience analysis:

 Research agencies who find the audience, conduct focus groups with the marketing team’s help, and compile the data.